aswathyseb/biostar-recipes/docs/Recipes.md

 ## Four ways to add data
 1. Copy paste into a text box
 1. Upload a small file: 25 MB max.
-1. Link entire directories from command line
+1. Link entire directories from the command line
 1. FTP upload ( in development )